 The best of the best

 Determining who’s the best player in the NFL is tough because there are so many different positions that require different skills.
-Tom Brady is, quite literally, the greatest quarterback of all time, closely followed by rookie QB Patrick Mahomes (Kansas City).
+Tom Brady is, quite literally, the greatest QB of all time, closely followed by rookie QB Patrick Mahomes (Kansas City).

 Think football is a man’s sport?
 Think again!
 There’s actually three full-contact 11-on-11 leagues in the U.S., the biggest being the Women’s Football Alliance (WFA).
 Formed in 2009, the WFA has continued to expand and now includes 60 teams (!!!) across three divisions, each crowning its own champion at the end of every season.